The Annual Rosslare Small Boats Festival began life in 1985. From the very start it was a popular competition amongst anglers from all over the UK.

 After 12 years at the helm, Phil Hallsworth decided to step down from his role as organiser.
 In 2013 the baton was handed over to John Belger, a long time competitor aboard his boat Firefly.
 Since John took over, the competition has continued to build on its success.

-The current sponsors include main sponsor Garmin, manufacturers of high quality marine electronics equipment.
+The current sponsors include Garmin, manufacturers of high-quality marine electronics equipment.
 Daiwa a large Japanese manufacturer of a diverse range of shore, boat, lure, fly and coarse fishing tackle.
 Inland Fisheries Ireland, who help to promote, preserve and ensure the future of Irish Fisheries.
-Sea Angler Magazine, the UK’s best selling sea angling magazine.
+Saltwater Boat Angling Magazine, the UK’s only dedicated boat angling magazine.